 J-1 Secondary School exchange program sponsors such as AFS are required by federal regulations to convey certain information to participants (host families, and volunteers) and to document evidence of having done so.
 In addition, AFS orientation materials are based on the AFS Student Learning Journey and have been designed to complement the online learning module that the students complete before, during and after the program.
 For these and other reasons, it is important that Teams use orientation materials provided by AFS as the basis for their orientation and for Teams to accomplish the following tasks in a timely manner.

-- Ensure that the date each student participated in the End-of-Stay Orientation is recorded in the relevant Activity, regardless of the timing of the event and whether it was in-person or virtual.
+- Ensure that the date each student participated in the Departure Webinar are recorded in the relevant Activity, regardless of the timing of the event and whether it was in-person or virtual.
 Click here for instructions.

 Information You Need to Know